-Pilot in Command and his front-seat Electronic Countermeasures Officer (ECMO) approach the aircraft for the last EA-6B flight.
+The Pilot in Command and his front-seat Electronic Countermeasures Officer (ECMO) approach the aircraft for a combat flight.

-EA-6B Mechanic represents all squadron enlisted Marines, the backbone of the Corps, who keep the aircraft up and ready, fully mission capable and safe to fly.
+The EA-6B Troubleshooter represents all squadron enlisted Marines, the backbone of the Corps, who keep the aircraft "up", ready and safe-for-flight.

-The three talk at the boarding ladder about the condition of the aircraft and weapons systems.
+The pilot, ECMO and troubleshooter talk at the boarding ladder about the condition of the aircraft and weapons systems.
 Mutual respect, trust and confidence is inherent throughout all phases of flight preparation.

-The figures stand on a large foundation of black granite, recognition of the fallen memorializing their sacrifice to country and Corps.
+The figures stand on a large foundation of black granite in recognition of those who have gone before, memorializing their service to country and Corps.

 The National Naval Aviation Museum is the world’s largest Naval Aviation museum and one of the most-visited museums in the state of Florida.
 Share the excitement of Naval Aviation’s rich history and see more than 150 beautifully restored aircraft representing Navy, Marine Corps, and Coast Guard Aviation.
 These historic and one-of-a-kind aircraft are displayed both inside the Museum’s nearly 350,000 square feet of exhibit space and outside on its 37-acre grounds, making it the world's third largest aviation museum.